Turtle Beach (HEAR) is a Great Momentum Stock: Should You Buy?

 For HEAR, shares are up 45.65% over the past week while the Zacks Communication - Components industry is flat over the same time period.
 Shares are looking quite well from a longer time frame too, as the monthly price change of 54.72% compares favorably with the industry's 0.65% performance as well.

-Considering longer term price metrics, like performance over the last three months or year, can be advantageous as well.
+While any stock can see its price increase, it takes a real winner to consistently beat the market.
+That is why looking at longer term price metrics -- such as performance over the past three months or year -- can be useful as well.
 Over the past quarter, shares of Turtle Beach have risen 56.42%, and are up 111.7% in the last year.
 On the other hand, the S&P 500 has only moved 12.01% and 33.87%, respectively.

 Investors should also take note of HEAR's average 20-day trading volume.
 Volume is a useful item in many ways, and the 20-day average establishes a good price-to-volume baseline; a rising stock with above average volume is generally a bullish sign, whereas a declining stock on above average volume is typically bearish.
 Right now, HEAR is averaging 535,536 shares for the last 20 days.